chinenual/synergize/docs/dx2syn.md

 Synergy share some common characteristics and sounds developed for the DX7 can be translated to similar sounds on the Synergy.
-The converter hopes to make some of those DX7 voices available on the Synergy, or more realistically, make some of those voices and inspiration and starting point for your own unique Synergy voices.
+The converter hopes to make some of those DX7 voices available on the Synergy, or more realistically, make some of those voices and inspiration an starting point for your own unique Synergy voices.

 ## SYX to VCE and CRT